 Hostgator’s Flexible Hosting Plans

 HostGator has flexible shared hosting plans, all offering unmetered bandwidth and one-click installs.
-The basic plan comes with one domain, with the mid-range and high tier plans offering support for unlimited domains.
+The basic plan is $2.75/month and comes with one domain, with the mid-range and high tier plans offering support for unlimited domains.
 HostGator’s cloud hosting package has a similar offering.

 HostGator supports dozens of quick-install applications.